 Students on academic warning must meet with Dean Dion for advising before they can register.
-Please arrange this meeting to occur before April 13 so that your ability to register is not delayed.
+Please arrange this meeting to occur before April 11 so that your ability to register is not delayed.
 Otherwise, there is no advising requirement for JD students.

-As part of the Academic Enrichment Workshop open to all students, the Associate Dean will hold two advising sessions as follows.
+The Associate Dean will hold two advising sessions as follows.

-- Course Registration Advising for Returning Full-Time Students: Tuesday, March 28, 11:00-11:55, Room A. - Course Registration Advising for Returning Part-Time Students: Tuesday, March 28, 8:00-9:00, Zoom Meeting ID: 933 3941 6613 Passcode 46143695 https://wneedu.zoom.us/j/93339416613?pwd=QzlENFRmV3EwSnBRNWhNeE5hK1BnQT09
+- Full-Time Students: Tuesday, April 2, 11:00-11:55AM, Room A. - Part-Time Students: Tuesday, April 2, 8:00-8:55 PM, https://wneedu.zoom.us/j/93648795502?pwd=VXQ0clNHSVJtSVVtVko1VERmd0pIZz09